 If you are concerned about your mental health or the mental health of others, call 1-800-NYC-WELL

-Based on the assessment by the domestic violence coordinator, the patient may be referred to a NYC Family Justice Center in their borough where they can receive legal assistance, case management and safety planning, job training and referral, and services for their children.
+Based on the assessment by the domestic violence coordinator, the patient may be referred to an NYC Family Justice Center in their borough where they can receive legal assistance, case management and safety planning, job training and referral and services for their children.
 However, victims do not need a referral.
 Any New Yorker can simply walk into the FJC’s to access services.

-Mental health and counseling services to support emotional well-being for you and your
+- Mental health and counseling services to support emotional well-being for you and your family

 NYC Family Justice Center Buildings

-NYC Family Justice Centers buildings are temporarily closed as part of the City’s response to Coronavirus (COVID-19).
+NYC Family Justice Centers buildings are temporarily closed as part of the City’s response to COVID-19.
 Services and support for survivors remains available by phone.
-Learn more
+Learn more.

 Domestic Violence Coordinators